 Most people who are even slightly familiar with Newport know the well-traveled roads of America's Cup Avenue, Memorial Boulevard, Bellevue Avenue and of course Thames Street.
 Its where you'll find the main commercial and retail establishments, along with a healthy dose of restaurants and bars.
 No matter where you roam in the city of Newport, you can pretty much throw a rock in any direction and hit a historical monument, statue, or home.

 Notwithstanding the pervasive feeling of history one gets just strolling downtown, there are other, less-traveled but spectacular locations to take in on your next trip to Newport.
 For the historian and/or lover of architecture, a meander down the streets that make up the Point neighborhood in Newport will not disappoint.
 With so many historic homes together, you may be fooled into thinking that you've stepped back in time, and you are perusing Newport much as it was over 200 years ago.
+These homes were built on landfill on what was once a marsh.
+They were home to sea captains and those wanting to live close to their boats just offshore.
+Even today, some homes feature long docks jutting out into the relatively shallow ocean waters in this part of Newport.

 The Point is located just north of the Goat Island Causeway and many of the homes have been preserved, thanks to the efforts of Doris Duke and The Newport Restoration Foundation.
 She saved some 50+ historic homes from the wrecking ball in the 1960's, preserving what would become known as the largest collection of colonial-era homes in the United States.
 This one-of-a-kind peek into America's history is comprised of small streets and tightly-packed houses with postage-stamp backyards that hide incredible secret gardens and hand-laid brick walkways.
 Look closer as you walk by and see the hand-forged nails used to attach the wood siding to the front of the house.
 At that time, siding was a labor-intensive undertaking when building a home in Newport, and oftentimes you will only see the front of the house facing the street with painted siding.
 Inexpensive shingles cover the remainder of the home and help keep out the elements.
 Everything you see was crafted entirely by hand.